tachyons-css/tachyons-styled-react/README.md

-The main Tachyons repo includes a bunch of terse naming schemes for a lot of the classes, but that was never a core part of the project, which is why thanks to @jasonli there has been a verbose version with longer class names.
-The core principals of Tachyons for me have been centered around pushing the envelope in css performance both in rendering speed and download speed.
-It's also been a way for me to think about and test concepts around developer ergonomics.
-I also wanted to test how varied you could make visual design with a fairly small set of primitives.
+The main Tachyons repo includes a bunch of terse naming schemes for a lot of the classes, but that was never a core part of the project, which is why thanks to [@hongkonggong](https://github.com/hongkonggong) there has been a verbose version with longer class names we've supported.
+While the main version was built with postcss, we've long supported a sass build as well.
+The stack has never been the point.
+Tachyons for me have been centered around pushing the envelope in css performance for both rendering and download speed while testing the relationships between values in design primitives.

 While trying to keep Tachyons small - it's important to limit things like how large the color palette is.
 For every color there were corresponding border,:hover,:focus classes.
 With styled-system and emotion this isn't an issue.
-You can keep a more verbose color palette, without incurring a larger css foot-print.
+You can keep a more verbose color palette, without automatically creating a larger css foot-print.
 The only css that's generated is for the styles you are using.
 While some people use something to strip out unused styles, I think this model makes more sense and is less error prone.